Continuation study of JDQ443 in patients with KRAS G12C‑mutated non‑small cell lung cancer receiving JDQ443 as monotherapy or drug combination

 Who Can Join the Study?

-• You must already be enrolled in a specific Novartis study and be receiving the medicine opnurasib, either by itself or together with other treatments.
+• Be currently taking part in a specific Novartis study and be receiving the medicine opnurasib either alone or together with another study drug.

-• You must have completed at least six treatment cycles (a cycle is a set period of taking the medicine) of opnurasib in that earlier study.
+• Have already completed at least six treatment periods (called cycles) of opnurasib in the earlier study.

-• You must have followed the rules of the earlier study as judged by the investigator, showing good compliance.
+• Have followed the rules of the earlier study, as judged by the investigator (this is called compliance with the study protocol).

-• You must be willing and able to attend all scheduled visits and follow the treatment plan.
+• Be able and willing to attend scheduled doctor visits and follow the treatment plan.

 Who Cannot Join the Study?

-• You cannot join if you have already been permanently stopped from taking opnurasib in the earlier study, unless the only reason you stopped was to enroll in this new study.
+• You have been permanently discontinued from receiving the study drug opnurasib in the earlier trial for any reason other than joining this new study.

-• You cannot join if you currently have side effects (called toxicities) that have not gotten better and that caused the dose of opnurasib to be paused in the earlier study.
+• You currently have unresolved toxicities (side effects that have not gotten better) that caused the dosing to be interrupted (the medication was paused) in the earlier trial.

 Where you can join this trial?